PRATIKK0709/Autoresponder-Mail-System/README.md

 Before you can use the Autoresponder Bot, make sure you have the following prerequisites in place:

-1. **Gmail Account**: You'll need a Gmail account to use this script.
+1. **Gmail Account**: You will need a Gmail account to use this script.

 2. **App Password**: Generate an [App Password](https://support.google.com/accounts/answer/185833?hl=en) for your Gmail account.
 This password will be used to authenticate with Gmail's SMTP server for sending emails.